NVIDIA/NeMo-Curator/docs/user-guide/gpudeduplication.rst

 .. caution::
   Fuzzy deduplication CLI scripts only work with the specific ID format generated by the :code:`add_id` script.
-If the dataset does not contain ID's in this format it's recommended to create them with the :code:`add_id` script as follows:
+If the dataset does not contain IDs in this format, it is recommended to create them with the :code:`add_id` script as follows:

   .. code-block:: bash